meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 1. Fully shut down Windows (see that section).
 2. For good measure, boot into Linux to make sure Windows is fully shut down, then shut down the computer.
 3. Boot into UEFI firmware setup.
+    1. Write down all your current settings on paper.
-    1. Reset to factory defaults.
+    2. Reset to factory defaults (optional).
+        - Since originally writing this, I did another UEFI firmware update and tried doing this without resetting to factory defaults.
+It worked; however, the BIOS update utility did reset everything after the update.
+There is a point where you can enter UEFI setup and set everything back before booting again, however.
+I lost my GRUB boot entry in the process, but I don't know if that was a result of doing this trick or if that's what would have happened anyway.
+In any case, it's fairly easy to restore the GRUB boot entry.
-    2. Save and exit.
+    3. Save and exit.
 4. Boot into Windows.
     1. If done correctly, it should boot normally despite the change in Intel storage mode.
     2. Download the firmware update utility from the Lenovo website.
 I find it easiest to simply enter the serial number off the bottom of the laptop.
 This ensures that you get the right software.
+        - Alternatively, if you have Lenovo Vantage installed, you can just run that.
     3. Run the update utility and follow the instructions.
-It will involve rebooting.
-    4. Shut down Windows.
+        1. At some point, it will automatically reboot.
+        2. After rebooting, you will see a command line utility flashing the firmware.
+        3. After flashing, it will automatically reboot again.
+This is the point where you can hold F2 to enter the UEFI setup utility before booting with the cleared settings.
 5. Boot into UEFI firmware setup.
     1. Change Intel storage mode back to ACPI.
     2. Disable secure boot.
+    3. Change any other settings to match what you wrote down before.
-    3. Save and exit.
+    4. Save and exit.
 6. Boot into Windows to make sure it will boot correctly with the changed storage mode.
     1. Shut down Windows.
 7. Boot into UEFI firmware setup.